Delaware Layoffs — March 2020

 Largest Layoffs

-The single largest action involved Big Fish Restaurant Group at its Rehoboth Beach facility, reporting 600 affected workers.
+The most significant filing came from Big Fish Restaurant Group at its Rehoboth Beach facility, reporting 600 affected workers.
 Ashby Hospitality Group followed with 457 workers.

 Trend & Outlook